-A reflection on the Solemnity (Feast) of the apostles Peter & Paul, disciples & martyrs who said yes to Jesus’ call “follow me,” the patronal feast of the Church of the City of Rome, the apostolic see, celebrated on June 29.
+A reflection on the Solemnity (Feast) of the apostles Peter & Paul, disciples & martyrs who said yes to Jesus’ call “follow me,” the patronal feast of the City of Rome, the apostolic see, celebrated on June 29.

 Self” Magazine is certainly a sign of the times.
 This is an age when it is socially acceptable to admit that life is all about me.

 But selfishness is nothing new.
 Ever since Eve bit into the apple, human beings have made the choice to dethrone God and put in His place the unholy trinity of me, myself, and I.